Bowel Obstruction Published Success Rates

 Measuring Repeat Obstructions

-We enlisted the guidance of physicians and researchers from several medical schools including Harvard, Stanford, Washington University, the Universities of Florida and of Arizona.
+We enlisted the guidance of physicians and researchers from several medical schools, including Harvard, Stanford, Washington University, the University of Florida, and of Arizona.
 They helped design a controlled study of 239 patients who were experiencing recurring bowel obstructions.
-Our job was to treat about half of them and compare results to untreated patients.
+Our job was to treat about half of them and compare the results to untreated patients.

 Results (shown here) were remarkable.